JohannesBuchner/PyMultiNest/INSTALL.rst

      $ python $OLDPWD/pyapemost_demo.py

 Congratulations!
 You are now ready to run your own code.
+Copy the demo files as starting points, play with the functions and analysis, and integrate it to your own code.
+The documentation should help you.

 Generating the documentation
 ----------------------------